MojosBeans100/CI-MS5-loveplants/README.md

 [Back to top](#love-plants)

 # UX
+The Five Planes - strategy, scope, structure, skeleton, and surface - method was used during the project planning phase to provide a conceptual framework for designing this e-commerce website.
+The methodology for each plane is provided below.

 ## Strategy
+The strategy plane considers the website user's needs and the website admin's needs.

 ### Site User
 The primary goals of the website user are as follows:
 - To create an account on the website, which will allow them to purchase products